terrencewuxl1/sonoma/README.md

 ### How to use

-	maven package to jar file, directory run in command envirement using java -jar <jar name> <zip range> <zip range>...  command
+	maven package to jar file, directory run in command environment using java -jar <jar name> <zip range> <zip range>...  command

 	configure maven dependency in maven project, new a ZipCodeRangeUtil object, call its function